noahgibbs/codefolio_middleman/source/posts/2019-10-22-why-inverness.html.md

 People complain about the National Health, but...
 Looking around here, it's hard to imagine why you would ever *want* the American system.

 Also, by paying UK taxes, which are overall higher, we won't be paying US taxes to fund [concentration camps on the borders](https://en.wikipedia.org/wiki/List_of_concentration_and_internment_camps#Migrants_at_the_Mexico%E2%80%93United_States_border).
 We don't mind paying taxes - again, we're not saving money on taxes by moving to the UK.
-But we don't want our money *doing that*.
+But we don't want our money *doing that* (or military misadventure.)

 California has gigantic homeless camps, essentially because the government doesn't want to help (we could get tax breaks instead!), and California has a climate that doesn't rapidly kill them.
-The local folks here are appalled at the idea - "why doesn't the government help?"
+The Scots-local folks here are appalled at the idea - "why doesn't the government help?"

 Yes.
 We agree with you.
 And now, here we are.